cmayron/Legal-Calculus/README.md

 6. Builder refines draft
 7. Human approves and commits

-🔷 ACTIVATION COMPLETE

-### **Output**
-- Issue Statement
-- Fact Map
-- Claim Map
-- Timeline
-- Evidence Correlation
-- Contradiction Flags
-- Missing Evidence List
-- Procedural Posture
-- Next-Step Workflow

----

-⸻

-LCES supports human judgment — it does not replace it.
-Assume Ai is no accurate for your issue so you must challenge it

-Run Deep Research on the issue, story, and evidence provided.
-Extract facts, claims, timelines, contradictions, missing pieces, and procedural posture.
-Produce a structured output with next-step recommendations.

-Deep Research is a required analysis engine inside the Legal Calculus Educational System (LCES).
-It is activated alawys  when the user has:
-1. an issue,
-2. a story, and
-3. evidence.

-This output becomes the foundation for drafting, strategy, or further analysis.

-### 3. Transform
-Convert the source material into usable work product.

-Examples:
-- filing draft
-- proposed order
-- issue map
-- chronology
-- packet header
-- procedural notice

-### 4. Evaluate
-Red-team the result for weakness.

-Check for:
-- procedural defects
-- missing facts
-- timing problems
-- formatting rejection risk
-- citation gaps
-- preservation failures

-### 5. Never Commit until redteam and stress tests are run and deep research is done
-Finalize and preserve the finished work.

-Examples:
-- final draft
-- exhibits
-- metadata
-- screenshots
-- filing receipts
-- archive copy

 ---📝 Final Checklist for the Strategist
 Before any output leaves the LCES environment, the Human Strategist must confirm:
 • [ ] Jurisdiction: Does this court have the power to act?